-I envision my fears as the ingredients to my sun, meaning my happiness and overall purpose.
+I envision my fears as the ingredients of my sun.
 We are usually so afraid of what people may think or say about the choices we make, but if overcoming your fears will make you shine and flourish, why not face them?

 Since I launched The Rina Collective last Tuesday, I’m not going to lie to you; I was freaking out.
 My nerves were out of control and I was so afraid that no one would care to read.
 I know, horrible thinking, but I’m just being truthful.
 However, I was excited because this is the first time I have ever been so transparent and honest with my thoughts in public, and allow my creativity to spread through various mediums.
 This basically feels like I jumped off an airplane and I’d do it all over again.

 I must admit that I do fear a lot of things, and some fears cost me opportunities in the past that could have changed a few stages of my life.
 I’ll give you a few missed chances that you may yell at me about; performing at a poetry slam, interviewing J. Cole at my university, and attending a college out of state.
 Now, the college thing took me awhile to get over because as an inspiring poet coming out of high school, I wanted to be in New York so badly but I just did not want to leave my family and live in an unfamiliar place.
 Yet, I’m grateful because I was involved so much at my Alma Mater like performing poetry at a few college shows, being an editor for the student newspaper, and giving back to various communities across the nation.
 Plus, who knows where I’ll be in graduate school and beyond.